Tom is a leading junior in employment and regulatory law.

-Tom advises and acts in the full range of employment tribunal, County Court and High Court proceedings, including matters relating to restrictive covenants, penalty, and statutory employment law.
-He regularly appears in multi-day trials in the Employment Tribunal, particularly in relation to whistleblowing.
+Tom advises and acts in the full range of Employment Tribunal, County Court and High Court proceedings.
+He regularly appears in multi-day trials in the Employment Tribunal, particularly in relation to whistleblowing and discrimination matters.

 Tom acts for clients in all industries, but he is particularly sought-after for financial services cases account of his expertise in both financial regulation and employment law, on which Tom frequently advises in tandem.
 Tom is the co-editor of Conduct and Pay in the Financial Services Industry: the Regulation of Individuals (link), with Richard Leiper KC.

 Examples of Tom’s work include: